 Compensation cost is recognized for stock options and restricted stock awards issued to employees, based on the fair value of these awards at the date of grant.
 A Black-Scholes model is utilized to estimate the fair value of stock options.
+The market price as represented in the OTCQB market is used to estimate the fair value of the CIB Marine's common stock at the date of grant is used for restricted stock awards.

 Compensation cost is recognized over the required service period, generally defined as the vesting period.
-For awards with graded vesting, compensation cost is recognized on a straight-line basis over the requisite service period for the entire award.
+For awards with step vesting, compensation cost is recognized on a straight-line basis over the requisite service period for the entire award.
+Estimated future forfeitures are not factored into compensation costs, rather they are recognized as they occur.